lwvmobile/dsd-fme/README.md

 ## How to clone, check out, and build this branch

-Using the inluded install.sh should make for a simple and painless install on any Debian or Ubuntu based system.
+Using the included install.sh should make for a simple and painless clone, build, and install on any Debian or Ubuntu based system.
 Simply acquire or copy the script, and run it.

 ```
 chmod +x install.sh